ballerkobe808/invest/README - 2 FUNDING.txt

 Pay using Credit Cards for a 2.5% fee (Get cash) https://www.plastiq.com/
 You can get Introductory Rates and take out cash here...
+I tried Plastiq and it was almost impossible to do even a small transfer.
+They act almost as a barrier and have a lengthy questioning period to avoid people taking cash.
+The one intriguing option mentioned was the PayPal transfer.
+Wondering just how simple that really is and what the cost ends up being if it’s still an option.